-The GND wire is often black in colour.
-It may be called GROUND or Negative or even B- (battery -).
-The diagram may just show the the letters GND or show one of the symbols below to identify the GND connection.
+The GND wire is often black and may be called GROUND, Negative, or even B- (battery).
+The diagram may show the letters GND or one of the symbols below to identify the GND connection.

 ISO Standard

-The GND wire is part of the ISO standard so colour is 99.99% of the time black.
+The GND wire is part of the ISO standard, so the color is black 99.99% of the time.
 GND may be the thicker of the two black wires if there is more than one.
-Position A8 of the ISO power plug is often used for GND connection.
+Position, A8 of the ISO power plug, is often used for GND connection.

-Your custom fit android headunit will have the earth (GND) connection already in the loom, but if you are adding an aftermarket backup camera, then you will need to find a suitable GND point for its connection.
+Your custom-fit Android headunit will already have the earth (GND) connection in the loom, but if you add an aftermarket backup camera, you will need to find a suitable GND point for its connection.

 Where to connect GND

-GND or Ground is the vehicle negative earth.
-The -ve (negative) terminal on the car battery and nearly every other metal body and chassis part is also connected to the same ground.
-Vehicle manufactures use this common earth to limit the number of wires required as they will just make a connection to the car chassis to get a GND connection rather than installing more cables.
+GND or Ground is the negative vehicle of Earth.
+The -ve (negative) terminal on the car battery and nearly every other metal body and chassis part are also connected to the same Ground.
+Vehicle manufacturers use this common Earth to limit the wires required as they will connect to the car chassis to get a GND connection rather than installing more cables.
 You can reuse a suitable vehicle earth point or even run a new connection to the car battery if a new GND connection is needed.

-With every car now ether having a factory installed stereo or at least the optional radio as a pre-installed wiring loom you should be able to connect your android headunit to this connection.
-If you are unsure which connection is earth (GND) then use a continuity tester to check between the suspected vehicle cable and the metal body of the existing stereo.
-If there is no stereo fitted, check for continuity between the vehicle loom and an point or the battery negative terminal.
+With every car having a factory-installed stereo or at least the optional radio as a pre-installed wiring loom, you should be able to connect your Android headunit to this connection.
+If you are unsure which connection is Earth (GND), use a continuity tester to check between the suspected vehicle cable and the metal body of the existing stereo.
+If no stereo is fitted, check for continuity between the vehicle loom and a point or the battery-negative terminal.